Original story on tv-bee, re-posted Lily Tredwell, July 2021

 40. On Point

 Everything is on point and on time and there is no nonsense involved.
 If your train is at 8:30 you don’t need to show up half an hour early to make it.
 The security check will not take you forever.
-It’s a quick organized process that will take a few minutes and is just as good as it is in the states.
+It’s a quick organized process that will take a few minutes and is just as good as it is in the States.
 If you show up 30 minutes earlier you can just grab a drink and wait on the platform.

 41. Germans

 “Germans are famous for having some wild drinking parties.
 But how wild?
 How about 2 days in a row?
 During an exchange semester in Munich, that’s all we did for half a year.”
-“Sure we studied and did our papers but when it was 9 p.m. it meant it’s beer o’clock and the locals made sure we tagged along.
+“Sure we studied and did our papers but when it was 9 p.m. it meant it was beer o’clock and the locals made sure we tagged along.
 When it was Friday we didn’t stop until it was Sunday and we don’t have any recollection of the entire month of October.”

 elaborated and re-posted by Ulrich Koepf